A Game of Pool (The Twilight Zone, 1959): Plot

-Pool shark Jesse Cardiff stays after hours at Lister's Pool Room in Chicago, practicing.
-Jesse bitterly muses that he would be considered the greatest pool player of all time, if it were not for the memory of the late James Howard "Fats" Brown overshadowing him.
+Pool shark Jesse Cardiff stays after hours practicing at Lister's Pool Room in Chicago.
+He bitterly muses that he would be considered the greatest pool player of all time, if it were not for the memory of James Howard "Fats" Brown, who died sixteen years previously, overshadowing him.

-He says he would give anything to play one game against Fats, prompting Fats himself to wearily rise from a pool table in the afterlife.
-He appears in the pool room and offers to play against Jesse, with a wager attached.
+Jesse says he would give anything to play one game against Fats, prompting Fats himself to wearily rise from a pool table in the afterlife.
+He appears in the pool room and offers to play 14.1 against Jesse, with a wager attached.
 If Jesse wins, he will be acknowledged as the greatest pool player ever; if he loses, he forfeits his life.
 Jesse accepts these conditions and the two begin to play.

+As the game goes on, Jesse snaps that as he grew up he got tired of everyone looking down on him; when he was aged 15, he came to the Pool Hall and won his first game.
+The owner has since let him practice after working hours, although at the expense of not having a social life, forgoing going to the movies or dating.
 Throughout the game, Fats laments that Jesse has done nothing with his life but play pool, explaining that he himself lived a full life in addition to becoming a great player.
 Jesse ignores Fats, convinced that he is just trying to distract him.

-With one ball left on the table and both men needing to sink it in order to win, Fats misses his shot, and he warns Jesse that he may get more than he bargained for if he wins the game.
+With one ball left on the table and both men needing to sink it in order to win, Fats misses his shot on purpose, and he warns Jesse that he may get more than he bargained for if he wins the game.
 Jesse sinks the ball and revels in his victory, now secure in his status as the best pool player of all time.
 Fats thanks Jesse for beating him, leading Jesse to angrily call him a sore loser, before Fats disappears.

 Long after his own death, Jesse is summoned from the afterlife to travel to Mason's Pool Hall in Sandusky, Ohio, to play against a challenger.
-Known even in death as the greatest pool player ever, Jesse has no choice but to face an endless series of challengers until someone beats him and relieves him of his title.
+Known even in death as the greatest pool player ever, Jesse has no choice but to face an endless series of would-be successors until someone beats him and claims his title.
 Meanwhile Fats has gone fishing, relieved of his obligation.